rhedgeco/imposters/README.md

 Modern computers have multiple places that data is stored, and typically the closer to the CPU that data is, the faster it is to access.
 Obviously the worst place for the data to be is on another computer.
 Not as bad but still slow is on the computers hard disk.
 Then we get into RAM.
 Ram is definitely fast, but there is *much* faster.
 Right next to the CPU are generally L1 and L2 cache.
 L1 and L2 are *BLAZINGLY FAST*.

-When data from a certain location is accessed, first the CPU checks the L1 cache, if it isnt there it checks L2, and if it isnt there it loads the location from RAM.
+When data from a certain location is accessed, first the CPU checks the L1 cache, if it isn't there it checks L2, and if it isn't there it loads the location from RAM.
 But it also loads the data around it as well.
-This is because its often good practice to keep all the data you need for something next to eachother.
-So when you load the next piece of data, it might alread be in one of those cache levels.
+This is because its often good practice to keep all the data you need for something next to each other.
+So when you load the next piece of data, it might already be in one of those cache levels.

 But as we talked about, when accessing all this data in the `Vec<Box<dyn Any>>`.
 All this gets thrown out the window as the data is stored in numerous different places in RAM.
 So when accessing an item in the vec, we can be almost certain that the data will never be in the L1 or L2 cache.
 This is whats called a **cache-miss** and many try their absolute hardest to avoid them in performance critical contexts.